-You must use a power source that supplies 12V DC and delivers at least 600 mA.
-Its center tip must be set to positive and its plug must fit the scanner's DC 13.8V jack.
-The supplied DC power cord meets these specifications.
-Using a power cord that does not meet these specifications could damage the scanner or the adapter.
+You must use a power source that supplies 9V DC and delivers at least 300 mA.
+Its center tip must be set to positive and its plug must fit the scanner's PWR DC 9V jack.
+Using an adapter that does not meet these specifications could damage the scanner or the adapter.